piatkowski/wckalkulator/readme.md

 - **Fieldset** - store manager can create the fieldset (set of custom product fields) which consists of different **Fields**.
 Fieldset must have at least one **Field** and the expression (formula) to calculate the product price

 - **Expression/Formula** - mathematical and/or logical expression using to calculate the woocommerce custom price.
-The expression can be single-line (one-line) or conditional. **Expression** is protected and calculated only server-side.
+The expression can be single-line, conditional price addons (product addons). **Expression** is protected and calculated only server-side.

 - **Validation** - each **Field** has specific requirements to be met.
 Incorrect values make it impossible to calculate the woocommerce custom price and add the product to the cart.